peteroupc/encoding/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

 Converts a portion of a text string to a character input.
 The resulting input can then be used to encode the text to bytes, or to read the string code point by code point, among other things.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows: `
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows: `str.StringToInput(offset, length)
-          str.StringToInput(offset, length)
         ` .
-If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.
+If the object's class already has a StringToInput method with the ame parameters, that method takes precedence over this extension ethod.

-In the .NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows: `
+In the .NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows: `str.StringToInput(offset, length)
-          str.StringToInput(offset, length)
         ` .
-If the object's class already has a ` StringToInput
-        ` method with the same parameters, that method takes precedence over this xtension method.
+If the object's class already has a `StringToInput ` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>